Baralga/backend/README.md

 # Baralga Backend

-Backend for multi user usage of the Baralga time tracking application.
+Backend for multi account usage of the Baralga time tracking application.

 ## Administration